Evolution of butanol tolerance in Escherichia coli

 Dr Thomas and GBL have used the successful data from the E. coli mutants as an element of the preliminary data provided in a large IB Catalyst grant application to IUK/BBSRC which includes GBL.

-The IB Catalyst round 3 grant, worth £3.8M, was successful and is entitled ‘DeTOX – Productive whole cell biocatalysis by engineering resistance to toxic products and substrates’ and runs from April 2016 for 5 years.
+The IB Catalyst round 3 grant, worth £3.8M, was successful and is entitled “DETOX – productive whole cell biocatalysis by engineering resistance to toxic products and substrates” and runs for 5 years from April 2016.
 One element of the work packages builds directly on the outcome of this Business Interaction Voucher.